 The term “cheesehead” or kaaskoppen didn’t come out of thin air: it certainly didn’t intend to insult, and didn’t see the light by virtue of the Dutch world-renowned cheese either — turns out, there’s an anecdote. 📔

-Etymologically speaking, in examining the term kaaskoppen: the word kaaskop refers to a wooden mould used to shape the cheese, while koppen refers to the human head — we’re getting warmer for sure! 🔍
+Etymologically speaking, in examining the term kaaskoppen: the word kaaskop refers to a wooden mould used to shape the cheese, while koppen refers to the human head — we’re getting closer, Watson! 🔍

 How the story goes